swiftlang/swift-llbuild/docs/buildsystem.rst

  Build System
 ==============

-This document describes the LLBuild-native ``BuildSystem`` component.
-While LLBuild contains a Core engine which can be used to build a variety of build systems (and other incremental, persistent, and parallel computational systems), it also contains a native build system implementation on which higher level facilities are built.
+This document describes the *llbuild*-native ``BuildSystem`` component.
+While *llbuild* contains a Core engine which can be used to build a variety of build systems (and other incremental, persistent, and parallel computational systems), it also contains a native build system implementation on which higher level facilities are built.